anvarmakh/FleetTrackerv2.1/DEPLOYMENT_GUIDE.md

-# 🚂 Railway Deployment Guide for FleetTracker v2.1
+# 🚂 FleetTracker v2.1 - Complete Deployment Guide

-This guide will help you deploy your FleetTracker application to Railway.
+This comprehensive guide covers everything you need to deploy your FleetTracker application to Railway, including security considerations and admin access.

 ## 📋 Prerequisites